J Baby: Plot

 The story revolves around a woman named, J. Baby, an aging mother and her two sons, Shankar and Senthil.
 Both sons have grown apart due to misunderstandings, contrasting personalities and unresolved issues from their past.
 While Shankar is a serious, dutiful man burdened by responsibilities, Senthil is more carefree and emotionally disconnected.

 One day, the family receives shocking news that J Baby is found in Kolkata, far from their home in Tamil Nadu, under mysterious circumstances.
 The police inform the brothers and urge them to come and take her back.
 Confused and anxious, the estranged brothers reluctantly come together to retrieve their mother.

 What begins as a journey to bring their mother home becomes a deeper journey of rediscovery—of their childhood, their emotional scars, and the unspoken pain that distanced them from each other and from their mother.

-As they travel, flashbacks slowly reveal how J Baby’s mental health had been deteriorating for years, unnoticed and ignored.
+As they travel, flashbacks slowly reveal how J Baby's mental health had been deteriorating for years, unnoticed and ignored.
 Her emotional suppression, sacrifices and longing for affection from her children surface gradually.
 The sons start realizing the extent of their emotional neglect towards their mother.
 Through these moments, it witnesses the personal struggles of Shankar and Senthil, shaped by a childhood filled with misunderstandings, pressure, and lack of communication.

 Finally, in Kolkata they finally find their mother in a disoriented state.
 Their encounter is emotional, confusing, and painful—but also transformative.
-Seeing their mother’s fragile condition helps the brothers break their emotional walls and rebuild their relationship.
+Seeing their mother's fragile condition helps the brothers break their emotional walls and rebuild their relationship.

 They return home together, not just physically reunited but emotionally reconnected.
-The film displays the importance of mental well-being, empathy in family dynamics, and the unconditional love of a mother that often goes unacknowledged until it's almost too late.
+The film displays the importance of mental well-being, empathy in family dynamics, and the unconditional love of a mother that often goes unacknowledged until it is almost too late.